JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 We call these presampled sets of lights "light tiles".
 Following the paper, we generate 128 tiles, each with 1024 samples (`ResolvedLightSamplePacked`).

-Later rendering steps that want to sample the scene's light sources can pick a random tile, and then random samples within the tile, and and use `calculate_resolved_light_contribution()` to calculate lighting without divergence.
+Later rendering steps that want to sample the scene's light sources can pick a random tile, and then random samples within the tile, and use `calculate_resolved_light_contribution()` to calculate lighting with low divergence.

 ### World Cache